SeaCelo/SDGclassy/README.md

 * Target sources are one file per publication to be classified
 * All data should be a mirror.
 Please keep originals in backup

 ### To use a classifier to generate scores for your texts ("inferring"), follow these steps:
-1: create a new project directory ("/Users/myname/Projects/SDGclassy/project-yours")
+1. create a new project directory ("/Users/myname/Projects/SDGclassy/project-yours")
-2: create a directory with only the target files ("/project-yours/target-txt/")
+2. create a directory with only the target files ("/project-yours/target-txt/")
-3: Copy "/SDGclassy/scripts/infer-scores_template.sh" to project directory, and rename
+3. Copy "/SDGclassy/scripts/infer-scores_template.sh" to project directory, and rename
-4: Open the .sh script and edit the variables (d,p,f,c).
+4. Open the .sh script and edit the variables (d,p,f,c).
-	Note: specify the paths and the classifier you want to use.
+   * Note: specify the paths and the classifier you want to use.
 A good option for a classifier is *cl_base_new*
-5: Check all your paths and spellings.
+5. Check all your paths and spellings.
-6: On OS X Terminal:
+6. On OS X Terminal:
-	a: Navigate to your project directory: `cd /Users/myname/Projects/SDGclassy/project-yours`
+   * Navigate to your project directory: `cd /Users/myname/Projects/SDGclassy/project-yours`
-	b: Get the script ready by making it executable: `chmod +x infer-scores_yourproject.sh`
+   * Get the script ready by making it executable: `chmod +x infer-scores_yourproject.sh`
-	c: Run the script: `./infer-scores_yourproject.sh`
+   * Run the script: `./infer-scores_yourproject.sh`
-7: The results will be in "/project-yours/output/" as a .txt
+7. The results will be in "/project-yours/output/" as a .txt

    Note: topics are listed in order 0-18.
 Each topic maps to a specific SDG, with one topic as a filter to be ignored.
 The mapping for a given classifier is available in: "/classifier/topic-sdg_mapping.xlsx".
 If you train a new model, the mapping will change and you will need to create your own mapping using the output of the training process.
 Hint: see which topic is the best match for each of the training files.
-8: Use the output in your favorite app (excel, etc) and analyze the results.
+8. Use the output in your favorite app (excel, etc) and analyze the results.

 ### To train and save a new classifier
 (This is only needed if you want to update or create a new classifier)